atc0005/go-teams-notify/adaptivecard/goals.md

 ## Unordered thoughts / Next Steps

+It does not appear that an Adaptive Card supports Titles as a MessageCard does.
+Instead, examples that I've seen rely on creating an initial TextBlock element that serves as a Title:

+  "body": [
+    {
+      "type": "Container",
+      "items": [
+        {
+          "type": "TextBlock",
+          "text": "Publish Adaptive Card schema",
+          "weight": "bolder",
+          "size": "medium"
+        },

+The formatting serves as making the text appear as a Title.

-indicate that MSTeams type is optional by using pointer type? review other field types to determine which of those should be pointers
+- indicate that MSTeams type is optional by using pointer type?
+- review other field types to determine which of those should be pointers

 TODO: Create multiple helper functions to create useful intermediate values from common values.